sharanyakataru/Activist-toolkit-2020-Marine-Life/README.md

 # Activist Toolkit Project

-This is a place for you to start building your personal project in week 2.

 ## Project Requirements
-You will:
 - Build a multipage website using HTML, CSS, and JavaScript.
 - Use CSS and background image properties to create a parallax scroll effect on the homepage of your website.
 - Use the DOM, functions, event listeners, and JavaScript events to create an action item checklist.